vasilii314/vasilii314/README.md

 <h1 align="center">Hi, I'm Vasilii</h1>
 <h3 align="center">Full-Stack Software Developer</h3>
-Currently I'm a Full-Stack Software Engineer at IBS LLC with a passion for image processing, web technologies and expertise in Python, Django, TypeScript, JavaScript, React, Spring Framewrok, and Go.
-I hold a Master's degree in Cybersecurity and Cryptography.
+Currently I'm a Full-Stack Software Engineer at IBS with a passion for image processing, cryptography, functional programming and expertise in Python, Django, TypeScript, JavaScript, React, Spring Framewrok, and Go.
+I hold a Master's degree in cyber security.
 My professional background coupled with my versatile programming skills, enable me to create seamless web solutions.
-My experience in building robust applications using Django Framework, React, along with my experience of re-engineering web applications to microfronteds, allows me to be an effective part of a dynamic software engineering team.
+My experience in building robust applications using Django Framework, React, along with my experience of re-engineering web applications to microfronteds, allow me to be an effective part of a dynamic software engineering team.

 ### Languages:
 <div>